-These laws and regulations can determine whether you qualify for protection under Airbnb Host Guarantee or Host Protection Insurance.
+These laws and regulations can determine whether you qualify for protection under Airbnb Host Damage Protection or Host Liability Insurance.
 That means you should know the legal Airbnb requirements for your local area.

 Moreover, you must cooperate with your local laws and landlord or condominium board rules regarding home-sharing services to access Airbnb’s insurance services.
 In some cities, for example, New York, this may mean that you must comply with zoning laws and apply for commercial permits.
 You may also be required to pay additional taxes when you rent out your property.

-If you ignore these local regulations, you may be disqualifying yourself from the benefits of Airbnb insurance and the Airbnb damage policy.
+If you ignore these local regulations, you may be disqualifying yourself from the benefits of Airbnb insurance and the AirCover for Hosts.

-Airbnb has its form of insurance called host protection insurance.
-Airbnb hosts are automatically covered by this policy, so you don’t need to do anything to register or sign up for it.
-There are two types of insurance for hosts: Host Guarantee and Host Protection Insurance.
+AirCover comes with expanded protection compared to the previous host protection insurance program.
+Airbnb hosts are automatically covered by this new policy, so you don’t need to do anything to register or sign up for it.
+AirCover includes two types of insurance for hosts: Host Damage Protection and Host Liability Insurance.

-With proper coverage from Airbnb’s Host Protection Insurance and their Host Guarantee, Airbnb hosts should have peace of mind that they’ll be covered in case of damage from a guest.
+With proper coverage from Airbnb’s Host Liability Insurance and their Host Damage Protection, Airbnb hosts should have peace of mind that they’ll be covered in case of damage from a guest.

 That means that you’ll be able to focus on providing your guests with the best experience, and that requires some time and effort.
 But with software tools like Hospitable, you can automate most of your processes and ensure perfect personalized communication with your guests to make them happy.